 I learned this from “K” as I’ll call her, a very dear friend who wasn’t afraid to step up to the stove during a short stay with me.
-She’d toss a bit of butter in the pan (optional – the butter, not the pan) add the refried beans and then a drizzle of milk, stirring now and then as it cooked up.
+She’d toss a bit of butter in the pan (optional – the butter, not the pan) add the canned refried beans and then a drizzle of milk, stirring now and then as it cooked up.

-I don’t have many product preferences, but I do in refried beans – the La Preferida brand.
+I don’t have many product preferences, but I do in canned refried beans – the La Preferida brand.
 I’ll buy them even when other brands are less expensive.
 I also stick with the original or the vegetarian (a bit healthier) and generally buy them without all the spices or peppers added.

-Canned Refried Beans, doctored
+Canned Refried Beans

 - 1 can refried beans